Follow TV Tropes

 • A Nazi by Any Other Name: Due to Mandible's dark pursuits of eliminating whoever he considers weak and unworthy to be a part of his new world.

 • No Historical Figures Were Harmed: He is a military leader who sends his army into a wasteful war against a far greater power, tries to remove one monarch from power so he can keep his successor a figurehead and wanting to exterminate those he considers inferior.
-He is pretty much an ant version of Ion Antonescu
+This pretty much makes him an ant version of Ion Antonescu.

 • Not-So-Well-Intentioned Extremist: Claims what he does is for the good of the colony, but Z quickly points out he aims to drown the colony.
 When Cutter calls him out, he exclaims that HE is the colony.